 Angry Crab Shack is committed to low costs and high ROI.
 We’re also committed to creating a successful and fun business for our franchise owners.
 We know all of that isn’t possible without laying the proper groundwork, which makes franchise owner training a high priority.

 Franchise candidates have varying degrees of business experience.
 Some are first-time owners, and others are adding another brand to their portfolios.
-Regardless of background, the Angry Crab training system fills any gaps and provides the necessary knowledge to successfully run a business.
+Regardless of background, Angry Crab Shack’s training system fills any gaps and provides the necessary knowledge to successfully run a business.

-Upon signing, new owners spend two to three weeks in Mesa, Arizona, for on-site training where they receive a launch manual and thorough training.
+Upon signing, new owners spend two to three weeks in Mesa, Ariz., for on-site training where they receive a launch manual and thorough training.
 This road map provides step-by-step procedures for every part of the launch of their new location.
 It includes details about everything from site selection to finances to grand openings.

-Andrew Diamond, president of Angry Crab Franchise, said that Angry Crab Shack is committed to developing the training process based on owners’ needs.
+Andrew Diamond, president of Angry Crab Franchise, said Angry Crab Shack is committed to developing the training process based on owners’ needs.

 “Our vision is to never be satisfied with what has already been achieved, and we carry that over into training.
 We always want to be sure our training process is the best it can be,” Diamond said.